A7H3NA/CEH/CTF/2019/TUCTF 2019/Web/And Now, For Something Completely Different.md

-# And Now, For Something Completely Different - Writeup
+# And Now, For Something Completely Different(Web) - Writeup

 ### Question